fuzzco/nanobox-wordpress/README.md

 0. Visit your your-site.local and finish the set up.
 1. Enable the plugins needed.
-2. Swith to the Fuzzco Theme is using Timber.
+2. Switch to the Fuzzco Theme using Timber.

+### Troubleshooting
+- Requires that Timber plugin be activated to work properly.
+- If Fuzzco theme is generating missing stylesheet error, make a change and save scss file in /theme/scss directory to trigger build process for /wp directory.
+- If posts won't display post template, change the permalink structure.